-The Work First Foundation and America Works welcomed leaders in government, and policy experts to listen to the Work First Fellows policy proposal.
-Fellows covered topics that covered the self realization, employ-ability and quality of life of public assistance recipients.
-Fellows made recommendations that can be implemented in workforce development across the board.
-Below is a list of summaries of those presentations.
+On May 22nd, 2017 The Work First Foundation and America Works welcomed leaders in government and policy experts to listen to the Work First Fellows' policy proposals.
+Below are summaries of those presentations.

 Skills Match and Self Awareness